 Since Remo can detect over 300 file formats that include all the RAW photo formats of all the popular brands makes Remo the best photo recovery software.
-Additionally, Remo also supports all storage drives so that users can even recover deleted photos from SD cards, and recover deleted videos from Mac, USB devices, and external hard drives because it supports all storage drives.
+Users may also recover deleted photos from SD cards, and recover deleted videos from Mac, USB devices, and external hard drives because it supports all storage drives.

 Additionally, Remo works seamlessly with all versions of Mac OS such as Monterey, Big Sur, Catalina, Mojave, and even older versions of Mac.

 Hopefully, by using these five Mac deleted photo recovery methods, you will be able to effortlessly recover your important photos and save your priceless memories.